Instant Roux saves a lot of time and can help cut back on the amount of fat used in recipes

 - ยผ teaspoon cayenne pepper

-- ยผ teaspoon white pepper {or black}
+- ยผ teaspoon white pepper or black pepper

 Instructions